tromp/grin-rfcs/text/0000-early-payment-proofs.md

 There is no need for this proof type in SRS flow, as the simpler Invoice type suffices.

-The witness is a quintuple (s,i,C,Rs',m) where i is the MMR index of an on-chain kernel K with commitment C, satisfying s\*G = R + e\*X, where R is the `receiver_public_nonce`, X is the `receiver_public_excess`, and e is the hash challenge of kernel K. and e is the hash challenge of kernel K.
+The witness is a quintuple (s,i,C,Rs',m) where i is the MMR index of an on-chain kernel K with commitment C, satisfying s\*G = R + e\*X, where R is the `receiver_public_nonce`, X is the `receiver_public_excess`, and e is the hash challenge of kernel K.
 Additionally, the sender nonce Rs, computed as the difference between kernel nonce and receiver public nonce, must be of the form Rs' + H(Rs' | m) \* G, where message m contains the promise fields
   - proof type `0x02`